NixOS/nixpkgs/doc/languages-frameworks/rust.section.md

 fake checksum into the expression and building the package once.
 The correct checksum can be then take from the failed build.

+When the `Cargo.lock`, provided by upstream, is not in sync with the `Cargo.toml`, it is possible to use `cargoPatches` to update it.
+All patches added in `cargoPatches` will also be prepended to the patches in `patches` at build-time.

 To install crates with nix there is also an experimental project called [nixcrates](https://github.com/fractalide/nixcrates).